Lost Database Password

 - Click MySQL® Databases in the Databases section.

 - Scroll down at the bottom and look for the Current Users section.

-Tip: You may also locate the MySQL Users section by clicking Jump to MySQL Users.Note: If you are making changes to a website and do not know which user to edit, you may view the user the site is connecting within its configuration file:
+Tip: You may also locate the MySQL Users section by clicking Jump to MySQL Users.Note: If you do not know which user to edit while making changes to a website, you may view the user the site is connecting with its configuration file:

-- Look for the MySQL user you would like to update and click the Change Password right next to it.
+- Look for the MySQL user you want to update and click the Change Password next to it.

-- Enter the new password in the Password text box.
+- Enter the new password in the Password field.
 The Password Strength Meter on the page will identify the strength of the password.

-Note: You may use the generate password button to generate a secure password randomly.
+Note: You may use the Password Generator to generate a random and secure password.

 Re-Configuring Your Code

-If you are unsure of where your configuration file is, the following article will help you locate the file you need to edit the database password within:
+Check the following article if you are unsure of where your configuration file is and need help locating the file you need to edit the database password: